MyGet/MyGetDocs/Docs.Site/Docs/Reference/Authentication-Modules.markdown

 # Authentication Modules

-The [MyGet Enterprise plan](https://www.myget.org/enterprise) provides support for external authentication modules to log in to the web application.
+The [MyGet Enterprise plan](https://www.myget.org/enterprise) provides support for external authentication modules to Sign in to the web application.
 This document describes the available authentication modules and how to configure them.

 <p class="alert alert-info">
     <strong>Note:</strong> This feature is currently in preview.
 Please reach out to your account manager to enable it for your MyGet Enterprise account.